Need to talk? Call 1800 882 436.

 How is hepatitis B spread?

-Hepatitis B is spread through contact with the bodily fluids of an infected person, including blood, semen and vaginal fluids.
-During birth, a mother with hepatitis B can pass the infection to her baby.
-Children can become infected if they have a sore or open wound and have close contact with someone who has hepatitis B.
+Hepatitis B (also known as 'hepB') spreads through contact with body fluids of an infected person, including blood, semen and vaginal fluids.
+Hepatitis B is a liver infection caused by the hepatitis B virus.
+It can be passed to your baby during birth.
+Children can become infected if they have an open wound and come into contact with someone who has the virus.

 Other ways to become infected include: